Victoria University staff asked to donate salaries to save jobs

 Victoria University's vice chancellor has invited staff to donate some of their salaries to pay for roles like tutors and residential assistants that "might otherwise not be affordable".

-Professor Grant Guilford emailed all staff today updating them on measures aimed at returning the University to a financially sustainable position following the impact of Covid-19.
+Professor Grant Guilford emailed all staff today updating them on measures aimed at returning the university to a financially sustainable position following the impact of Covid-19.

 Border restrictions have hit the university particularly hard due to its heavy reliance on income generated from international students.